hum-dev/InspireAI/README.md

-# 🌍 InspireAI Africa Network Website
+# 🌍 AIspire Africa Network Website

-A modern, mobile-friendly, and professional website for **InspireAI Africa Network**, an organization empowering African youth and professionals through AI, robotics, and digital skills training.
+A modern, mobile-friendly, and professional website for **AIspire Africa Network**, an organization empowering African youth and professionals through AI, robotics, and digital skills training.

 ---